 An absolute attack on Mother Earth.
 The environmental impact of mining includes erosion, formation of sinkholes, loss of biodiversity, and contamination of soil, groundwater, and surface water by chemicals from mining processes.

 Take a quick look at this short video to really grasp the impact.

-Erosion of exposed hillsides, mine dumps, tailings dams and resultant siltation of drainages, creeks and rivers can significantly impact the surrounding areas.
-Destruction of the habitat is the main component of biodiversity losses, but direct poisoning caused by mine-extracted material, and indirect poisoning through food and water, can also affect animals, vegetals and microorganisms.
-Soils’ texture and water content can be greatly modified in disturbed sites, leading to plants communities changes in the area.
+Erosion of exposed hillsides, mine dumps, tailings dams, and resultant siltation of drainages, creeks, and rivers can significantly impact the surrounding areas.
+Destruction of the habitat is the main component of biodiversity losses, but direct poisoning caused by mine-extracted material and indirect poisoning through food and water can also affect animals, vegetals and microorganisms.
+Soils’ texture and water content can be greatly modified in disturbed sites, leading to plant community changes in the area.

 Ach jo… a heavy sigh.

 But you can see the greening beginning to creep down the mountain ever so slightly in this newer video…

 We did hear that there are plans to include building one of the ‘greatest lakes in Central Europe’ by 2030, but today, it still looks more like an Apocalyptic wasteland, an unreal set from some horrible movie where the humans have ruined every last place on earth.
 (At least that’s what it felt like looking at these photos!)